TERREMEMBER/znbase/docs/content/v2.0/deploy/public-clouds/aws/terraform.md

   region     = "us-west-2"
 }

-module "yugabyte-db-cluster" {
+module "ZNbase-db-cluster" {
   # The source module used for creating AWS clusters.
-  source = "github.com/Yugabyte/terraform-aws-yugabyte"
+  source = "github.com/ZNbase/terraform-aws-ZNbase"

   # The name of the cluster to be created, change as per need.
   cluster_name = "test-cluster"